cyberinsightsai/qualifyze/documentation/CASE_STUDY_DOCUMENTATION.md

 ### 3.2 OLTP - ER

-The current transactional definition is:
+The current transactional definition is below, as is considered that the transactional structure is already defined:
 ![OLTP ER](https://github.com/cyberinsightsai/qualifyze/blob/00c07c747b5940b4331684055afad51b26625e4b/documentation/annex/images/oltp_er.png?raw=true )

 [source markdown](documentation/annex/oltp.md)

 ### 3.3 OLAP - ER

-The proposed analytical definition is below:
+The proposed analytical definition is below, starting from an event based analytical system which can be constructed either from otlp tables in aurora exported to s3 or by events sent through a broker using a message format such as avro:
 ![OLTP ER](https://github.com/cyberinsightsai/qualifyze/blob/00c07c747b5940b4331684055afad51b26625e4b/documentation/annex/images/olap_er.png?raw=true )

 [source markdown](documentation/annex/olap.md)